Jumner/TuringVscode/README.md

 3. The autocomplete does not complete user defined functions and variables.
 4. The autocomplete does not suggest module functions and constants without the module prefix.
 5. A few niche functions, keywords and modules are not included.
 Notably, the Gui module.
-6. Debugging does not work on windows.

 ## Planned Features
-- Debugging on windows.
 - Clean up and complete syntax highlighting
 - Add documentation on hover and when in function brackets
 - Exceptions on turing error